 incest and necrophilia, and over-the-top melodrama.
 Some are silent movies with scratchy music and sound effects, and others have dubbed dialogue voice-overs.

-He makes a wide variety of shorts, many of them 5 minute tangents or whims inspired during the filming of a feature, as well as several full-length
+He makes a wide variety of shorts, many of them 5 minute tangents or whims inspired during the filming of a feature, as well as several full-length features which

 I've been waiting for over a decade for Maddin to recreate the surreal atmospheric magic of Tales from the Gimli Hospital without gimmicks and distracting flaws.